CATIISP15/Syllabus/README.md

 ### Week 1: January 16 – Hello, Defining Interactive Installation

-Links
+- Links
-Previous works
+- Previous works
-Questions – What is interactivity?
+- Questions – What is interactivity?
 How do we make something interactive?
 Why do we make something interactive?
-Syllabus
+- Syllabus
-Introductions
+- Introductions
-Show & Tell - I: Jeffery Shaw & Myron Kruger
+- Show & Tell - I: Jeffery Shaw & Myron Kruger

-Homework:
+#### Homework:
-Workshop – Create a space, change a space
+- Workshop – Create a space, change a space
-Read: “The Poetics of Interactivity” by Margaret Morse Sign up for show and tell
+- Read: “The Poetics of Interactivity” by Margaret Morse
+- Sign up for show and tell
+- Sign up for Github & Send me your handle
+- Create a blog at Wordpress.
+Send me the link

-Week 2: January 23 – II: United Visual Artist & SOFTLab
+### Week 2: January 23 – II: United Visual Artist & SOFTLab

 Installations, Workshop Project 1: Create a space, change a space

-Homework:
+#### Homework:

-	Read: “The Poetics of Interactivity” by Margaret Morse
+- Read: “The Poetics of Interactivity” by Margaret Morse

-	Do:
-Work on Project 1
+- Work on Project 1
-Bring in needle, needle threader, scissors, small paintbrush, clip leads, small breadboard, 9V battery
+- Bring in needle, needle threader, scissors, small paintbrush, clip leads, small breadboard, 9V battery

-Week 3: January 30 – III: Sabrina Raaf & David Rokeby
+### Week 3: January 30 – III: Sabrina Raaf & David Rokeby
 IV: Rafael Lozano-Hemmer & Nils Voelker

-Critique: Project 1: Create a space, change a space
+- Critique: Project 1: Create a space, change a space
-Discussion: Margaret Morse Reading
+- Discussion: Margaret Morse Reading
-Workshop PM: Basic Circuits, DIY switches
+- Workshop PM: Basic Circuits, DIY switches

-Homework:
+#### Homework:
-	Read: “Responsive Environments” by Myron Krueger
-	Do:
-Exercise 1: Create 2 different DIY switches that turn on an LED Work on Developing DIY Switches.
+Read: “Responsive Environments” by Myron Krueger Exercise 1: Create 2 different DIY switches that turn on an LED Work on Developing DIY Switches.
 Post progress images and video to your blog.